 \section{Conclusion}

-As a result of the AutoDrive research project, we have created the experimental mapping framework that allows easy and fast prototyping of new approaches in the field of autonomous agents.
-We have divided the project into several modules, each with a lightweight API.
-The main data processing pipeline is a single thread with a waterfall-like architecture, so it makes it easy to understand the way, how the data are processed and also the modification does not require complicated code refactoring.
+As a result of the research project, we have created the experimental mapping framework that allows easy and fast prototyping of new approaches in autonomous agents.
+The primary data processing pipeline is a single thread with a waterfall-like architecture, making it easy to understand how the data are processed.
+The modification does not require complicated code refactoring.

-The essential parts of our framework are the precise positioning system that fuses GNSS and IMU data, the LiDAR scans aggregator, that allows us to integrate multiple point clouds into a single dense model of the environment.
-Next, there is the point cloud to camera projection and depth image generating, the point cloud obstacle detection, YOLO neural network-based 3D obstacle detection, RGB to IR neural network detection mapping.
+The essential parts of our framework are the precise positioning system that fuses GNSS and IMU data.
+The LiDAR scans aggregator allows us to integrate multiple point clouds into a single dense environment model.
+Next is the point cloud to camera projection and depth image generating, the point cloud obstacle detection, YOLO neural network-based 3D obstacle detection, and RGB to IR neural network detection mapping.

-To share our work and help other researches with their work, we are making the entire project fully open-source.